b-dev/b-light-base-project/README.rst

     vagrant up

 This initialize a virtual machine with a user 'django' (password 'django') providing a virtualenv connected to the project.
-Debian packages are kept upgraded by the provisioning.
+Debian packages are kept upgraded by the provisioning as long PRJ_DEB_UPGRADE=TRUE in .env file.
+The same for Pip packages in the virtualenv with PRJ_PIP_UPGRADE=TRUE.

 If not using Vagrant:
 ---------------------